oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 the resource identified by the URL preceding the action name, and only the non-binding parameter values are passed in the request body according to the particular format.
+In parameters with complex or entity type, properties with a defined default value, nullable properties, and collection-valued properties that are omitted from the request are set to the default value, null, or an empty collection, respectively.

 Services MAY additionally support invoking actions using the unqualified action name by defining one or more [default